Ajao-Abubakr/power-electronics-study/README.md

 | 10 | Power in AC Circuits | 07_06/2026 | 5/5 | ✅️ |

 ---
 Complete Month 1 — all 10 topics, 57/57 problems solved.
-Begin Month 2.
+Begin

-## Repository Structure

-## Month 2 — Semiconductor Devices
+Month 2 — Semiconductor Devices

 **Objective:** Understand the physics and practical behaviour of every semiconductor device used in power electronics — from the PN junction